top of page

 PHOTOGRAPHY BY ROMEO PERALTA, JR.

 From supervising the production of building designs and accurate implementation of such as a civil engineer, Aurelio Brenz Gonzales now looks to building the future of San Fernando.
-This comes as the 26-year-old won his bid to be a member of the sangguniang panlungsod or city council in the 2022 local polls,
+This comes as the 26-year-old won his bid to be a member of the sangguniang panlungsod or city council in the 2022 local polls, ranking first in his first foray into politics.

 “Sa mga Fernandino, I promise to do good.
 Talagang magtatrabaho ako at hindi ko sasayangin ‘yung 82,006 na mga botong ibinigay ninyo sa akin.
 And nagpapasalamat ako sa inyo sa tiwala na binigay ninyo sa akin, at syempre sa aking buong pamilya (To the Fernandinos, I promise to do good.
 I will work hard and I will not waste the 82,006 votes that you gave me.
 I am also grateful for your trust in me and my entire family),” Gonzales declares.